richardreiter/vinyl-exchange-club/README.md

 - All the Photos page gallery images were taken from [Pexels.](https://www.pexels.com/search/vinyl/)
 - The [sign up page's background image](https://www.pexels.com/photo/closeup-photo-of-rca-vinyl-record-disc-1300578/) was taken from [Pexels.](https://www.pexels.com/search/vinyl/)
 - The contact page's iFrame music player is by [Spotify.](https://spotify.com/)

+### Other

+- Many thanks to my mentor, Gerry McBride, for his guidance and feedback.